Fall of Turbessel

 The Fall of Turbessel occurred in 1151 when the Turks seized Turbessel as well as other possessions that Joscelin II had just ceded to the Byzantines.

-Following the fall of Edessa, Joscelin II made Turbessel his new capital.
-He was taken captive by Nur ad-Din Zengi in 1150 and his wife, Beatrice de Saone took over, however she was forced to cede Turbessel and other possessions to the Byzantines.
+Following the fall of Edessa, Joscelin I] made Turbessel his new capital.
+He was taken captive by Nur ad-Din Zengi in 1150 and his wife, Beatrice de Saone took over; however, she was forced to cede Turbessel and other possessions to the Byzantines.

-In the spring of 1151 Nur ad-Din allied with Mesud and invaded the Byzantine territories, they were joined by Timurtash and Kara Arslan.
+In the spring of 1151 Nur ad-Din allied with Mesud and invaded the Byzantine territories, joined by Timurtash and Kara Arslan.
 The Byzantine garrisons were unable to resist the attacks and as a result Timurtash now ruled in Bira, Samosata, Cafersoud, Khourous and Qal’at ar-Rum, Mesud in Aintab and Duluk and Nur ad-Din in Azaz, Cyrrhus, Krak des Chevaliers, Tall-Khalid, Ravendan, Hisn Kerzin and Nahr al-Djauz.
 As well as Turbessel, Burj-ar-risas and Kafarlatha also fell to the Turks.